bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 ## Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.